 One day first semester freshman year, I was called in to speak my freshman year guidance counselor.
 She mentioned that she was concerned about why I was having some significant social troubles in college.
 She mentioned a freshman year teacher who was perplexed by my atypical facial expressions and the trouble I seemed to have getting along with my peers.
 Earlier, the teacher had called me aside to ask me about why I seemed “checked out” in class.
 He then reached out to my guidance counselor.
 I simply replied to them both “I don’t know, I’m not really sure what to do about this.” and refused to elaborate.

 At this point in my life (age 18), I was completely obsessed with masking, blending in, and the mere thought of revealing any type of vulnerability to anyone was entirely unthinkable.
 I was completely in the closet about my handicaps and too proud to ask for any help.
 Looking back I wish I had at least disclosed to the guidance counselor and the freshman year teacher.
 You can not hide a full on disability, it will come out in other ways.
-If you are uncomfortable with revealing your diagnosis, there are ways to disclose without using the key words “disability, autism, Aspergers, NVLD etc.” You can disclose by revealing what the specific challenge is.
+If you are uncomfortable with revealing your diagnosis, there are ways to disclose without using the key words “disability, autism, Aspergers, NVLD etc.” I prefer the euphemism specific challenge.
+You can disclose by revealing what the specific challenge is.
 I probably would have said something like this:

 “I have a challenge that is characterized by x,y,and z.
 A neutral facial expression is an external indication of this, but it doesn’t mean that I’m not paying attention.
 I just have a different way of processing information.
 Here are the specific accommodations I need to succeed academically and socially.”